heutelbeck/sapl-policy-engine/sapl-documentation/6_5_NestJS.md

 All three streaming aspects:
 - Subscribe to `PdpService.decide()` which opens a streaming connection to the PDP
-- Identical consecutive decisions are deduplicated (`distinctUntilChanged` by deep equality) -- the PDP may resend the same decision periodically, and only actual changes trigger processing
+- Identical consecutive decisions are deduplicated (`distinctUntilChanged` by deep equality).
+The PDP may resend the same decision periodically, and only actual changes trigger processing.
 - On each PERMIT decision, build a `StreamingConstraintHandlerBundle` that applies constraint handlers to each data element
 - Hot-swap the constraint handler bundle when a new PERMIT decision arrives with different obligations
 - Run best-effort constraint handlers on DENY decisions
 - Clean up both the PDP subscription and source subscription on unsubscribe

 > **Note:** The source observable is subscribed only after the first PERMIT decision arrives from the PDP.
 For hot observables (WebSocket streams, event emitters), events emitted before the initial PERMIT are not buffered and will not be delivered.
-This is intentional -- data should not be buffered before authorization is confirmed.
+This is intentional; data should not be buffered before authorization is confirmed.

 ### Streaming Signals